Phantom prom date"I hate ghost stories. Too many of them are autobiographical."

 - Beware Of Hitch Hiking Ghosts: Played with.
 The legends speak of Rose as a malevolent spirit or at least a harbinger of death.
 The truth is a lot more nuanced.

-- Canon Discontinuity "Bad Moon Rising" a stand alone Halloween story, did not fit into the story arc of the rest of the series and was left out of Sparrow Hill Road.
+- Canon Discontinuity "Bad Moon Rising" a stand alone Halloween story, did not match the tone of rest of the series or fit into Rose's character arc so it was left out of Sparrow Hill Road.